Purdue leads team to strengthen nutrition research in Laos

 According to the United Nations, only 5% of children under age 5 in Laos have a minimum acceptable diet.
 That dietary gap led to 33% percent of children in that age group suffering from stunting (low height for their age), while more than 25% were underweight.

 "USAID has made a strong commitment to helping the Lao government strengthen research capacity, and there are numerous areas for attention that leverage Purdue’s expertise, ranging from improving nutritional awareness and education to enhancing food safety," Shively said.
-"In order to ensure the success of the project in addressing challenges, we will be working closely with the government and other partners to identify priorities for action."
+"In order to ensure the success of the project in addressing challenges, we are working closely with the government and other partners to identify priorities for action."

 Contact Gerald Shively, 765-494-4218, firstname.lastname@example.org for additional information.